cloudwego/hertz-examples/graphql/readme.md

 2. Test the server

-Access http://localhost:8080 for testing GraphQL
+Access http://localhost:8080 for testing GraphQL in the browser

 3. Create order